Duration: 12 weeks | Start Date: September

 Course evaluation is by tutor observations and questions and answers during the practical sessions.
 Learners will keep a logbook showing their progress and completion of each topic.
 Practical and design work are continually assessed by the tutor.

-Course fee: TBC for 2024 – Many of our courses can be studied for free, even if you are employed or self-employed, depending on your individual circumstances and the course you have chosen to study.
+Course fee: £140 – Many of our courses can be studied for free, even if you are employed or self-employed, depending on your individual circumstances and the course you have chosen to study.
 Click here for more information.

 Is there anything else I need to know?